Amro145/Task-Manger/README.md

 # Task Manager

-This is a full stack task manager built using the MERN stack.
+This is a full-stack task manager application built using the MERN stack (MongoDB, Express.js, React, Node.js).
+It allows users to manage tasks efficiently with features like user authentication, task assignment, and real-time updates.

 ## Features